dijez/wireframing/README.md

 High-fidelity Wireframes : More detailed and refined versions, It is typically used at the end of a design process often closer to the final design, including more specific layout and design elements.

 A High-Fidelity Wireframe is used in the Airbnb project.

+## Wireframing Tools
+There are several tools available for creating wireframes, Some popular tools include:

+- Figma
+Figma is one of the most popular tools for wireframing and UI design.
+It allows real-time collaboration, making it ideal for teams.
+- Adobe XD – Great for both wireframing and interactive prototyping.

+- Sketch – A vector-based design tool mainly for macOS users.

+- Balsamiq – Focuses on low-fidelity, hand-drawn-style wireframes for quick idea testing.

+### Recommended Tool:

+Figma is recommended because it combines simplicity, collaboration, and flexibility, allowing designers to quickly go from concept to prototype.

+#### Key Features:

+- Cloud-based, accessible from any device
+- Real-time collaboration and commenting
+- Vector-based design tools
+- Reusable components and design systems
+- Easy transition from wireframe to prototype